Creativity, resilience and global outlook – competencies that are required by most investment banks.

 Before you even begin contemplating, say, how your season as rugby captain could support your investment banking application, you need to have a good understanding of the requirements of the role to which you’ll be applying.
 Carefully read through the job advert and person specification, taking note of the essential and desired skills and experiences that are sought.

-If you have done an internship, insight week or spring programme, or attended campus events, careers fairs or presentations, consider what you learned about the competencies investment banking recruiters are looking for.
+If you have done an internship, insight week or spring programme, or attended campus events, careers fairs or presentations (whether in person or virtual), consider what you learned about the competencies investment banking recruiters are looking for.
 Also read our guide to the skills you need for banking and investment graduate schemes for further information.

 Relate your extracurricular activities and interests to investment banking careers